karenying/blog.karenying.com/content/posts/2020-11-22--vscode-girl.md

 ### Hinge

-[Hinge](https://hinge.co/) is a great place to expand your personal brand's reach.
-You just gotta tailor your profile towards the average tech bro, slap your personal site link on it, and watch your SEO improve.
+If you thought [Hinge](https://hinge.co/) was a dating app ...
+No, it is so much more.
+For staters, it is THE place to expand your personal brand's reach.
+You just gotta tailor your profile towards the average tech bro, slap your personal site link on it, and watch your SEO skyrocket (disclaimer: SEO is a blackbox -- no one really knows how it works but I promise you this can't hurt).

 You think I'm kidding?
 This is the first prompt on my profile:

 ![](/media/vscode-girl/hinge.jpg)

-Make sure you mention some other buzzwords in your profile (climbing, boba, Elon, Robinhood) and set your location to South Bay.
+To trap the tech bros, you need to mention some other buzzwords in your profile (climbing, boba, Elon, Robinhood) and set your location to South Bay.

 A side effect, whether you like it or not, is that you'll receive DMs like such: